 Close to the opera is the Imperial Palace – Hofburg.
 As mentioned above, Hofburg offers plenty of attractions, and you’ve better already made your mind about what you want to see there.

 The last attraction for the day is a bit creepy.
 The Habsburg’s Imperial Crypt – Kaisergruft.
-It may sound a weird place to go, but trust me, it’s incredibly impressive.
+It may sound a weird place to go, but trust me, it’s impressive.
 The amount of craftsmanship in Maria Terezia’s sarcophagus is unrivaled by anything, anywhere in the world.

 Day 7 – Vienna